GB - Hero BOD

 Director

-Mr. Masson began his career as a Lieutenant and Naval Aviator for the United States Navy, where he worked from 1992 to 2001.
+Mr. Masson began his career as a Lieutenant and Naval Aviator for the United States Navy, where he worked from 1992-2001.
 Mr. Masson holds a Bachelor of Science degree in Economics from the United States Naval Academy and a Master of Business Administration from Harvard Business School.
-Mr. Masson currently serves as a director for Tech-Etch, Inc., where he is chair of the audit committee.
+Mr. Masson currently serves as a director for Tech-Etch, Inc. where he is Chair of the Audit Committee.

 Nicole Seligman